 By: David Murdock, J.R.
 Prewitt & Associates Life, Health and Group Benefits Consultant

-As mentioned in my previous blog, medical trends are the cause of these increasing costs.
-Medical trends are determined by health insurance companies monitoring the costs of visiting a physician, having lab work done and receiving other routine outpatient treatments.
-Price inflation, increased usage of medical care and services, leveraging effect of fixed deductibles and copays, cost shifting from the uninsured to private payers, government-mandated benefits, and technological advancements also influence medical trends.
+Medical trend is defined as a change in health care costs.
+Health insurance companies, like Blue Cross and Blue Shield of Alabama, monitor the costs of visiting a physician, having lab work done (i.e. MRI’s, x-rays, colonoscopies, etc.) and receiving other routine outpatient treatments to determine how they are trending.
+Other factors that influence medical trend include price inflation, increased usage of medical care and services, leveraging effect of fixed deductibles and copays, cost shifting from the uninsured to private payers, government-mandated benefits and technological advancements.

 How did the Affordable Care Act (ACA) impact medical trend?

 While ACA caused some positive change, like removing lifetime maximums—the amount a health plan will pay in benefits to an insured individual during his/her lifetime, it prompted medical costs to grow at a faster rate.
 With lifetime maximums removed, health insurers began facing multi-million-dollar claims.
 Consequently, to counter those costs, the only health plans they offered required higher deductibles and out-of-pocket maximums, which put the costs back on the consumer.